-Medical Associates Plus provides a full array of medical services to Augusta residents, including family medicine, childhood immunizations, dental care, and STD testing.
+Medical Associates Plus provides a full array of medical services to Augusta residents, including STD testing.
 The clinic accepts most major health insurance plans, and fees are charged on a sliding scale based on family size and household income.
-It has an in-house pharmacy and dispensaries to fill clients’ prescriptions as soon as their office visit is finished, and medicines can also be delivered directly to their homes.
-The clinic offers same-day and work-in appointments for routine and non-emergent care from 8:00 a.m. to 3:00 p.m., and clients can call the clinic directly to set up an appointment.
+It has an in-house pharmacy and dispensaries to fill prescriptions, or you can have medicine directly delivered to your home.
+The clinic is open from 8:00 a.m. to 5:00 p.m.
+Call the clinic directly to set up an appointment.

-The Richmond County Health Department, which is operated by the Georgia Department of Public Health, provides preventative health care services to residents in the Augusta area.
-The department operates two clinics in Augusta where residents can receive testing for curable STDs, such as chlamydia, gonorrhea, and syphilis, as well as incurable STDs, such as herpes, hepatitis, and HIV.
-To schedule testing, clients can call their preferred clinic directly or submit an online contact form.
+The Richmond County Health Department, which the Georgia Department of Public Health operates, provides preventive health care services to residents in the Augusta area.
+The department operates two clinics in Augusta where you can receive testing for curable STDs, such as chlamydia, gonorrhea, and syphilis, as well as incurable STDs, such as herpes, hepatitis, and HIV.
+To schedule testing, call your preferred clinic directly or submit an online contact form.